That '90s Show (The Simpsons): Plot

 Marge quickly admires August, and they form a mutual attraction.
 August begins manipulating Marge by telling her Homer is a simple "townie" who would not appreciate her intellect.
 A shocked Homer arrives and catches the two together.
 In his anger, he reinvents his R&B group with a new sound called "grunge," which Homer explains is an acronym for "Guitar Rock Utilizing Nihilist Grunge Energy."
 His band is renamed to "Sadgasm" and they sing a song Homer calls "Politically Incorrect" (based on "Frances Farmer Will Have Her Revenge On Seattle" and "Heart Shaped Box" by Nirvana).
+A reference to a line in Back to the Future is made when Kurt Cobain is phoned by his cousin, Marvin, saying, "You know that new sound you're looking for?
+Well, listen to this!", pointing a telephone at the band while they were playing "Politically Incorrect".
 Marge arrives at the concert, admitting she finds Homer's new music unnerving, while Homer mocks her attraction to August, causing them to end their relationship.
 Marge begins dating August, leaving Homer devastated.

 Homer performs a new song, called "Shave Me" (based on "Rape Me" by Nirvana), which causes him to become so famous that adoring fans surround his new mansion and "Weird Al" Yankovic performs a parody of the song, titled "Brain Freeze", leading a miserable Homer to become bored with his own fame.
 Marge and August accidentally hear a snippet of Homer's song during a date, shortly before sharing their first kiss.
 When running onto the beach, August shocks Marge by revealing that he considers marriage oppressive and misogynistic, angering Marge as she desires to get married someday.
 Marge breaks up with August, breaking his heart.
 A miserable Marge is surprised to see Homer made a song dedicated to her, called "Margerine" (based on "Glycerine" by Bush), about their relationship.
 A special news report with Kurt Loder (mirroring Loder's special MTV News report on April 8, 1994, announcing Kurt Cobain's death) interrupts, revealing Sadgasm has broken up and Homer is holed up in his mansion with an alleged narcotics addiction.
-Arriving there, Marge destroys Homer's drug needles and soon begins caring for him, although it turns out that the needles were insulin for his diabetes after he drank too many frappucinos.
-Whilst recovering in the hospital, Marge apologizes to Homer for her actions and he forgives her.
+Arriving there, Marge destroys Homer's drug needles and soon begins caring for him, although it turns out that the needles were actually insulin for his diabetes that he got after he drank too many frappucinos.
+Whilst recovering in the hospital, Marge apologizes to Homer for her actions, and he forgives her.
 The two reunite and have sex inside a mini-golf course, implying this is when and where they conceived Bart, though Bart and Lisa fall asleep during the revelation.
 As Homer and Marge end their story, August, who has been watching the couple's recollections transpire outside their window, mockingly brands them "townies" and walks away.